MJKWoolnough/ics/README.md

 ```

 PropPercentComplete is used by an assignee or delegatee of a to-do to convey the
-percent completion of a to-do to the "Organizer"
+percent completion of a to-do to the "Organizer".

 #### func  NewPercentComplete